Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

-To test whether our portable system collected clinically meaningful information, we calculated the Gait Deviation Index (GDI) \cite{schwartz_gait_2008}.
-Briefly, the GDI uses a dimensionality reduction technique \cite{schwartz_gait_2008,marks_measuring_2018} on cycle-aligned joint kinematics and then measures the distance in this subspace to a distribution of normative gait trials.
-For the normative distribution, we used PBL and MMMC reconstruction from controls in the MMMC dataset as well as an additional 136 participants without gait impairments recruited at the American Society of Biomechanics meeting, resulting in 9,008 normative steps.
-We also computed double support time and cadence using a model for gait event detection we previously developed and validated \cite{cotton_transforming_2022,cimorelli_validation_2024}.
+To reduce kinematic timeseries to an interpretable score representing gait quality, we calculated the Gait Deviation Index (GDI) \cite{schwartz_gait_2008}.
+Briefly, the GDI uses a dimensionality reduction technique \cite{schwartz_gait_2008,marks_measuring_2018} on cycle-aligned joint kinematics and then measures the distance in this subspace to a distribution of normative gait trials (for which we used 9,008 steps of 206 control participants from both monocular and MMMC systems).
+We computed GDI, measured between 0 and 100 with 100 being normative gait, on every gait cycle for a participant and then averaged GDI over a session.
+Finally, we also computed double support time (DST) and cadence using a model for gait event detection that we previously developed and validated \cite{cotton_transforming_2022,cimorelli_validation_2024}.

-Clinical metrics must be reliable, valid, and responsive.
-To assess reliability, we computed intra-class correlations (ICCs) between steps taken by the same individual on the same day \cite{bartko_intraclass_1966}.
-Construct validity of the GDI was tested by comparing groups with known differences (e.g., transfemoral vs. transtibial amputees) and by correlating kinematic metrics with established clinical scores, including the mJOA, 10MWT, and BBS.
-To assess responsiveness, we compared the smartphone-based metrics and the mJOA following surgical decompression in the CM dataset using the Standardized Response Mean (SRM) \cite{husted_methods_2000,liang_comparisons_1990}.
-Confidence intervals on SRMs were computed using a jackknife resampling procedure \cite{miller_jackknife-review_1974,liang_comparisons_1990}.